 - Refrain from specifying a home directory when you open your environment.
-The exception to this is if you are using the DB_CONFIG configuration file in that case you must identify the environment's home directory so that the configuration file can be found. - Configure your environment to back your regions from system memory instead of the filesystem. - Configure your logging subsystem such that log files are kept entirely in-memory. - Increase the size of your in-memory log buffer so that it is large enough to hold the largest set of concurrent write operations. - Increase the size of your in-memory cache so that it can hold your entire data set.
+The exception to this is if you are using the DB\CONFIG configuration file in that case you must identify the environment's home directory so that the configuration file can be found. - Configure your environment to back your regions from system memory instead of the filesystem. - Configure your logging subsystem such that log files are kept entirely in-memory.

+- Increase the size of your in-memory log buffer so that it is large enough to hold the largest set of concurrent write operations. - Increase the size of your in-memory cache so that it can hold your entire data set.
 You do not want your cache to page to disk. - Do not specify a file name when you open your database(s).

-As an example, this section takes the transaction example provided in Transaction Example (page 75) and it updates that example so that the environment, database, log files, and regions are all kept entirely in-memory.
+As an example, this section takes the transaction example provided in Transaction Example (page 76) and it updates that example so that the environment, database, log files, and regions are all kept entirely in-memory.

-For illustration purposes, we also modify this example so that uncommitted reads are no longer used to enable the countRecords() function.
+For illustration purposes, we also modify this example so that uncommitted reads are no longer used to enable the countRecords() method.
 Instead, we simply provide a transaction handle to countRecords() so as to avoid the self-deadlock.
-Be aware that using a transaction handle here rather than uncommitted reads will work just as well as if we had continued to use uncommitted reads.
-However, the usage of the transaction handle here will probably cause more deadlocks than using read-uncommitted does, because more locking is being performed in this case.